 - Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Air Conditioning: Turn on your air conditioner to aid in drying during the summer or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to aid in drying in the summer or in humid areas of the country.

 - Floors: Dispose of as much standing water as possible, using towels or a mop.
 (Don’t use a vacuum cleaner.)

 - Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Transport wet items to dry areas.
-Do not let draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Move wet items to dry areas.
+Don’t allow draperies to remain in contact with wet carpeting or floors.

 Fire Damage Tips

 You have suffered a fire loss.
 While you are waiting for help to arrive, below are some suggestions to help handle with the damage:

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the scene completely safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are very real.
+The potential for slips and falls from the water that was used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
 Only perform tasks that can be done safely.

-- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been inspected by a professional.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been checked by a technician.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

 - Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Food Items: Don’t consume food exposed to smoke or any canned items that have been exposed to excessive heat.
+- Food Items: Don’t eat food exposed to smoke or any canned products that have been subjected to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Pets: Transport any and all pets to a clean environment until your home has been cleaned and restored.
+- Pets: Move any and all pets to a clean environment until your home has been restored and cleaned.

 - Windows: If possible, open windows to ventilate.